 I love the Toy Story movies.
 I had just told a friend that I wished that I could go see this one on a big screen.
 He told me to just go see it.
 I told him I'd have to borrow his kid because someone my age just can't walk into a animated kid's movie without people pouring on the side eye.
-We have to treat such things like we used to treat girlie magazines and worn out Playboys, and watch them when nobody's looking.
+It's ironic that we should have to treat such things like we used to treat girlie magazines and worn out Playboys, and watch them when we are alone.

 This is a sad state of affairs because these movies are so we well written and the artistry is such a wondrous thing to behold, but mainly because the message they send is so damned uplifting.
 And at age sixty-seven, I need the uplifting almost as much as I need my blood pressure medications.

 These stories, so different from what passes for adult fare nowadays, tell us how to live life and face the obstacles that it constantly throws at us.
 They illustrate the need for friendship, love, and respect, and, above all, they show us the importance of acting decisively and doing the right thing for the right reason.

 This story is about aging and losing your purpose in life.
 I've struggled with both since I retired two years ago.
 When the girl child starts neglecting Woodie in favor of her other toys, it really hits home.
 I wasn't happy with the way I was treated at work before I retired, no one, except a few friends, would listen much to anything I had to say despite the fact I just spent forty-five years perfecting what I should say and how to say it.